hoj201/hoj201.github.io/_posts/2017-11-26-probability_p2.md

 **the classical definition of a probability distribution does not transform properly under restrictions.**

-## Transformation is important
+## Transforming properly is important
+An entity transforms properly if there is a set of morphisms which allow one to form a category.
+Apparently, unit-mass measures do not allow us to form a category if we wish to do things like restriction to a subset.
+That's fuddup.

-I know this does not mean much to statisticians and probabilists, but when a theory does not transform properly, it is a significant defect for mathematicians in virtually any other discipline of mathematics.
+I know this does not mean much to statisticians and probabilists. but virtually every other sub-discipline of mathematics studies an entity which is contained in a category.

 ![serial]({{"assets/prob_notation_is_worst_p2/super_serial.jpg" | absolute_url }}){:width="400em"}

 I can't describe why this is important very quickly, and I will probably need to do another post to do the point justice.
-As a cheap dirty substitute, here are two lists:
+In the meantime, here are two lists.
 First, a non-exhaustive list of major branches of mathematics where the central entity transforms properly:

  - Topology (topological spaces via continuous maps)